OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   See Risk management under SECPROGRAM for security-specific risk analysis.

+  Note that an AI program is not just about risk TO AI, such as security risks - it is also about risks BY AI, such as threats to fairness, safety, etc.

   Links to standards:

   - ISO/IEC 42001 AI management system (under development).
 Gap: covers this control fully.